-As the prime consultant, The Hanna Group’s scope of work includes constructability review, pre-construction services, resident engineering, roadway/structures inspection, steel erection inspection, steel shop inspection, and labor compliance.
+As the prime consultant, NV5’s scope of work includes constructability review, pre-construction services, resident engineering, roadway/structures inspection, steel erection inspection, steel shop inspection, and labor compliance.

 Project highlights include removal and replacement of existing structural steel elements and gusset plates; modification of abutment transverse shear walls; placement of abutment rock anchors; installation of bucking restrained braces; modification/replacement of transverse shear keys; installation of new steel stringers and concrete decking; replacement of the bridge rail; application of methacrylate to the existing bridge deck; construction of a new catwalk system; paint abatement; shop inspection of structural steel elements; coating removal and field priming operations; and finish paint operations.